-Read the full World Risk Poll report with a wide range of charts and tables summarising the Poll’s findings on how global perception and experience of risk has changed since the start of the Covid-19 pandemic.
+Read the first World Risk Poll 2021 report with a wide range of charts and tables summarising the Poll’s findings on how global perception and experience of risk has changed since the start of the Covid-19 pandemic.

 UK Data Service

-Data from the World Risk Poll 2019 is also held by the UK Data Service which provides access to high-quality local, regional, national and international social and economic data.
+The UK Data Service provides access to high-quality local, regional, national, and international social and economic data.
 The service specifies how to formally cite the World Risk Poll and includes a unique Digital Object Identifier to support citation.

 Explore the everyday risks people face in different countries